markclements/website/Origins.md

 [bacteria](http://www.ucmp.berkeley.edu/bacteria/cyanointro.html)
-captured light and used that energy to drive the reaction by which CO~2~ (carbon dioxide) and H~2~O (water) are combined to form sugars (carbohydrates).
+captured light and used that energy to drive the reaction by which CO~2~ (carbon dioxide) and H~2~O (water) are combined to form sugars (carbohydrates), a process known as [photosynthesis](http://en.wikipedia.org/wiki/Photosynthesis).

 In the course of these reactions molecular oxygen (O~2~) was produced as a waste product.
 Over time O~2~ began to accumulate in the atmosphere.
-By about 300 million years ago, atmospheric O~2~levels had reached
+By about 300 million years ago, atmospheric O~2~ levels had reached
 \~35%, almost twice the current level.

 ![oxygen history](./img/oxygen.jpg)![oxygen levels](./img/oxygen_700Mya.jpg)

+*Figure: Atmospheric oxygen levels have changed over time*

 Some hypothesize that it was these [high levels of atmospheric](http://www.learner.org/courses/envsci/unit/text.php?unit=1&secNum=6) O~2~ that made possible the evolution of giant flying insects.
+Indeed there are fossilized remains of [dragon flies](http://en.wikipedia.org/wiki/Meganeura) that had wingspans of 65 cm (~25.6 inches)

 Because O~2~ is a highly reactive and potentially toxic compound, its appearance posed challenges and provided opportunities to many